-In the Natalie Bell building you can see how artists have innovated and how they have responded to the mass media and social change.
-Along the way you will see work by artists including Henri Matisse, Agnes Martin, Dia al-Azzawi and the Guerrilla Girls.
+In the Natalie Bell Building you can see how artists have created new ideas and how they have responded to the mass media and social change.
+Along the way you will see work by artists including Henri Matisse, Dia al-Azzawi and the Guerrilla Girls.
 There are also room-sized installations by artists including Yinka Shonibare CBE, Cildo Meireles and Sarah Sze.

 In the Blavatnik Building you can explore the underground Tanks which are dedicated to performances, installations and video works.
 You can see the Performer and Participant display which looks at artists who broke down the barriers between art and real life, including Paul Neagu and Ana Lupas.
 The Living Cities display explores contemporary city life, with artists such as Mark Bradford and Monika Sosnowska.

 You will also be able to see ARTIST ROOMS: Ed Ruscha, a multiple room display of work by the influential American artist, known for his bold slogans.